beccalatto/multi_sta_lta/README.md

 <hr />

 # References:
-Latto, R. (In revisions, 2022).
+Latto, R. (2022).
 Active Glacier Processes From Machine Learning Applied to Seismic Records [MSc Thesis].
 University of Tasmania.
 School of Natural Sciences (Physics).

 Latto, R., Turner, R. J., Reading, A. M., Winberry, J. P., “Event detection for cryoseismology.”
-The Cryosphere, in preparation for submission August 2022.
+The Cryosphere, in preparation for submission September 2022.

 Latto, R., Turner, R. J., Reading, A. M., Cook, S., Kulessa, B., Winberry, J. P., “Unsupervised learning applied to cryoseismic signals: identification of glacier processes from the Whillans Ice Stream.”
-The Cryosphere, in preparation for submission August 2022.
+The Cryosphere, in preparation for submission September 2022.